DVMProject/dvmv24/README.md

 Schematics for the board are also included in the `hw` directory to build your own adapters.

+### The `CLKSEL` Jumper

+This jumper connects the serial clock line to the `RXCLK` pin.
+Currently this jumper must be in place for the V24 adapter to work properly.
+In the future, the board will support external clocking, but for now the firmware only supports generating clocks for both TX & RX.

 ## Firmware
 Firmware is availble in this repo, under the `fw` directory.
 It's written in bare C, generated from STM32CubeMX.
 You will need an STLink programmer in order to flash the boards with the latest version of software.